Skip to Main Content

 At this stage of your research, you’re exploring.
 What sources can help you learn more about your topic, so that you can narrow it down into a “working research question” with a clear purpose?

-Use this page to learn about sources to help you gather information that you can use to write your proposal -- or help you learn more about aspects of your research as you continue to discover more about your topic.
+Use this page to learn about sources to help you gather information that you can use to write a proposal -- or help you learn more about aspects of your research as you continue to discover more about your topic.

 Best Bets -- Library databases for background information